webplatform/docs-wpd/Architecture/index.md

 {{TODO| Should there be a sub-page structure for methods and properties of an interface? like DOM/interfaces/HTMLElement/properties/children ?}}

+{{TODO | Where would proprietary information live, if it were to be included?
+E.g. how to write a Mozilla extension.}}

 * html
 ** html / elements
 *** html / elements / ''foo''